 Natural Gas: For a Sustainable MassachusettsNatural gas has been an energy, economic, and environmental success story for Massachusetts.

-As our state turns its focus to bring on more renewable resources such as wind and solar, we need natural gas more than ever.
-While nuclear and coal plants are shutting down, natural gas provides a steady stream of reliable electricity that serves as a backstop to renewables and keeps the lights on.
-Natural gas keeps our economy humming and our homes warm in winter.
+As our state seeks to transform its energy system and increase clean energy investments, the role of natural gas remains more important than ever.
+Natural gas provides a steady stream of reliable electricity that serves as a backstop to renewables and keeps the lights on.
+Natural gas also keeps our economy humming and our homes warm in winter.

 To learn more scroll down.
 You can also download and read the full report about why natural gas is good for Massachusetts.

 of the natural gas consumed in MA is used by commercial and industrial customers